adityatripathiiit/Python-Based-Automated-Verilog-Code-Generator-For-Arithmetic-Unit/README.md

 ####
  ####
 ###  Kogge Stone adder:
   Like the carry-look ahead adder, it also produces Generate and Propagate bits at each stage, and it is also a parallel prefix adder.
-Only, the difference occurs in the carry look ahead adder.
+Only, the difference occurs in the carry look ahead adder network.
+  #### It has 3 stages:
+ ##### Pre-processing:
+     It generates the carry and propagate signals for each of the bits in A and B.
+ ##### Carry look ahead network:
+   This step distinguishes Kogge Stone Adder from other types of adders.
+It makes use of ‘group propagate’ and ‘generate’ to          generate the carry bits.
+   ##### Post-processing:
+   This step is concerned with the generation of the sum bits.

+   #### Kogge Stone Adder makes use of the following two components:
+  ##### Gray cell:
+  This cell makes the ‘generate’ with the help of ‘group propagate’ and ‘group generate’ bits.
+##### Black cell:
+This cell makes the ‘generate’ and ‘carry’ with the help of ‘group propagate’ and ‘group generate’ bits.

 # gray cell and black cell to be explained by roopakji